-- → Housing Supply Target Methodology for Development Planning, Guidelines for Planning Authorities, December 2020; - → Sustainable Urban Housing: Design Standards for New Apartments, Guidelines for Planning Authorities - Guidelines for Planning Authorities, (2020) (the 'Apartment Guidelines'); - → Urban Development and Building Height Guidelines, 2018; - → Interim Guidelines for Planning Authorities on Statutory Plans, Renewable Energy and Climate Change, 2017; - → Sustainable Residential Developments in Urban Areas, May 2009; - → The Planning System and Flood Risk Management Guidelines for Planning Authorities, 2009; - → Appropriate Assessment of Plans and Projects in Irelands Guidance for Planning Authorities, 2009; and the - → Implementation of the SEA Directive: Guidelines for Regional Authorities and Planning Authorities, 2004 and as updated 2022.
+- → Housing Supply Target Methodology for Development Planning, Guidelines for Planning Authorities, December 2020 - → Design Standards for New Apartments Guidelines for Planning Authorities, 2020 - → Urban Development and Building Height Guidelines, 2018 - → Interim Guidelines for Planning Authorities on Statutory Plans, Renewable Energy and Climate Change, 2017 - → Sustainable Residential Developments in Urban Areas, May 2009 - → The Planning System and Flood Risk Management Guidelines for Planning Authorities, 2009 - → Appropriate Assessment of Plans and Projects in Irelands Guidance for Planning Authorities, 2009 - → Implementation of the SEA Directive: Guidelines for Regional Authorities and Planning Authorities, 2004

-The Planning and Development (Amendment) Act, 2018 introduced a requirement for Planning Authorities to implement Specific Planning Policy Requirements (SPPRs) where they are set out in Guidelines, in the performance of their functions.
+Since 2018, the Planning and Development (Amendment) Act, 2018 introduced a requirement for Planning Authorities to implement Specific Planning Policy Requirements (SPPRs) where they are set out in Guidelines, in the performance of their functions.
 A statement of compliance with the various Section 28 Ministerial Guidelines and associated SPPRs is contained within Appendix 1.

-2.4.3 Eastern and Midland Regional Spatial and Economic Strategy 2019-2031 (RSES)
+2.4.3 Eastern and Midland Regional Spatial and Economic Strategy 2019 - 2031 (RSES)

-The Eastern and Midland Regional Spatial and Economic Strategy 2019-2031 (EMRSES) is a strategic plan to support implementation of Project Ireland 2040 (NPF and NDP) and the economic policies and objectives of the Government, by providing a long-term strategic planning and economic framework for the development of the region.
+The Eastern and Midland Regional Spatial and Economic Strategy 2019 - 2031 (EMRSES) is a strategic plan to support implementation of Project Ireland 2040 (NPF and NDP) and the economic policies and objectives of the Government, by providing a long-term strategic planning and economic framework for the development of the region.